How to get a picky toddler to eat

 Are Toddlers Naturally Picky Eaters

-During the years 1-3, kids are exploring their authority, and this includes their food preferences.
-It can be frustrating for parents when their child becomes a picky eater, but these behaviors are actually quite natural.
+During years 1–3, kids are exploring their authority, and this includes their food preferences.
+It can be frustrating for parents when their child becomes a picky eater, but these behaviors are quite natural.

 There are a few reasons why toddlers tend to have varying appetites: